pkulchenko/ZeroBraneStudio/doc-faq.md

 For example, you set the project directory pointing to `scripts` folder (with `common` subfolder) and the engine reports the file name as `myfile.lua` instead of `common/myfile.lua`;
 the IDE will be looking for `scripts/myfile.lua` instead of `scripts/common/myfile.lua` and the file will not be activated and the breakpoints won't work.
 You may also be using inconsistent path separators in the file names; for example, `common/myfile.lua` in one case and `common\myfile.lua` in another.
+- If you are loading files using `luaL_loadbuffer`, make sure that the chunk name specified (the last parameter) matches the file location.

 ## Is it possible to debug dynamic fragments loaded with `loadstring()`?